hozhai/design-portfolio/src/lib/mdx/blog/vinyl_cutter.md

 For irregular shapes, sometimes it might be hard to measure the distance between two points.
 In this case, you can use the `BoundingBox` command, which will surround your object within a rectangle.

 If you want to scale the object to a specific amount, for example, to be 50mm wide, you can use the `Scale` command.
 This command will allow you to scale the object to a specific size by selecting two points and then entering the desired size.

+## Layers & Pictures

+To organize your project better, there is a tab on the right side of your screen with an icon that looks like a slice of cake.
+Click on it, and you'll see your properties panel be replaced with the layers panel, where you can see all the layers in the project.
+Layers can overlap each other, and you can make layers visible or invisible through the lightbulb icon; if the lightbulb is switched on, it's visible, and if not, then it's not.

+You can also click the lock icon to lock the layer, meaning you can no longer select it, which will help for our next command: `Picture`.

+The `Picture` command will open a file selection prompt where you can select an image file to insert into your project.

+Before anything, select your image and go to the properties panel and the materials tab; the tab right next to the object tab.
+It looks like a paint tube.
+Change the object transparency to something low, so you can see the lines when you trace over it.

+Select your image, go to its properties, and change the layer to another layer other than `Default`, and then lock the layer you moved the image to so you can no longer select it by accident.

+Now you can trace over the image!
+Here's me tracing a very important person in my life!